The Greatest of All Time: Critical response

 The Greatest of All Time received mixed reviews from critics who praised Vijay's performance and action sequences while the lack of character development and writing received criticism.

 Kaushik Ramachandran of DT Next gave 3.5/5 stars and wrote "[...]
 Despite these minor issues, The Greatest Of All Time is undoubtedly worth watching and delivers the much-needed hit that Tamil cinema has been anticipating."
 Sridevi S of The Times of India gave 3/5 stars and wrote "Endless fan moments, all mass and no solid substance makes GOAT an average watch for the film lovers, and a celebrated watch for his hard-core fans.
 In his 32-year-odd career and 68 films, GOAT is good, but definitely not Greatest Of All Times!"
-Goutham S of Pinkvilla gave 3/5 stars and wrote "Thalapathy Vijay’s The GOAT is undoubtedly a full-fledged action flick that is catered to his fans.
-If you love watching him in a swash-buckling avatar or if you want to catch him in a totally new element, then this film is surely meant for you."

 Simon Abrams of RogerEbert.com gave 3.5/4 stars and wrote "Here he [Vijay] delivers the best of his recent movies’ dance numbers as well as the most polished fight and action scenes, as well as more crowd-pleasing tangents and dramatic build-up than even in “Master,” his best recent movie.
 “The Greatest of All Time” still makes a lusty grab for that distinction simply by going for broke harder than most."
 Janani K of India Today gave 2.5/5 stars and wrote "GOAT' is inconsistent and comes together in the pre-climax and climax sequence.
 Wait for the brilliant cameos and references that will make up for the shortcomings."
 Avinash Ramachandran of The Indian Express gave 2.5/5 stars and wrote "There is no doubt that GOAT is indeed a celebration of all things Vijay.
 His dancing, action sequences, comic timing, vulnerability, romantic charm, and effortless superstardom are all stuff of dreams.
 A dream that is slowly moving away from the audience."